You are listening to the Sean Hannity Radio Show Podcast.

 And what did you think of the president's comments about Jeff Sessions?

-First of all, the Judiciary Committee in the House and Senate could easily do it, and they should do it.
+First of all, the Judiciary Committee in the House of the Senate could easily do it, and they should do it.

-But Je Jeff Sessions is a very decent guy who stood by President Trump all through the campaign, stood by him when there was a period when he had think he was the only senator who was openly for him, stood by him through all the controversies, did everything you could to help him win and everything you could to help him in the transition.
+But Jeff Sessions is a very decent guy who stood by President Trump all through the campaign, stood by him when there was a period when I think he was the only senator who was openly for him, stood by him through all the controversies, did everything he could to help him win and everything he could to help him in the transition.

 And I understand Trump's frustration.

-You know, you don't you don't want to think that tomorrow morning you could wake up and your name could be the one being attacked.
+You don't want to think that tomorrow morning you could wake up and your name could be the one being attacked.

-And I just think the pres the president has to have a little bit of he's got to learn to be disciplined enough to think like a team leader and not just think like some guy who's chatting.
+And I just think the president has to have a little bit of, he's got to learn to be disciplined enough to think like a team leader and not just think like some guy who's chatting.

 First of all, why is he giving the New York Times a lengthy interview?